adobe/antialiased-cnns/README.md

 ## Evaluating anti-aliased models

 We provide models with filter sizes 2,3,5 for AlexNet, VGG16, ResNet50, and DenseNet121.
-The following example commands assume filter size 5 (and can be easily substituted with filter sizes 2 or 3).
-The example commands also use our provided weights.
-You can substitute weights from your own training session below.
+Substitute `--filter size 5` and filepath for the others.
+The example commands use our example weights.
+You can substitute weights from your own training session too.

 The line commands are very similar to the base repository.
 Simply add a `_lpf` suffix to the architecture and specify `--filter_size`.